Jack-Q/blog/source/_posts/2017-04-07-simple-visualization-in-python.md

 ----------

 [GraphViz](http://www.graphviz.org/) is a open source application for visualization of graph.
-It can genarate high quailty graph by simply specifying the verteices and edges, without worrying about the layout of each element in the graph.
+It can generate high quality graph by simply specifying the vertices and edges, without worrying about the layout of each element in the graph.

 [PyGraphViz](https://github.com/pygraphviz/pygraphviz) is a python bonding of the package.